-691 Finally, at energies of a TeV and above, electroweak Sudakov effects, negative corrections to two-particle 692 production proportional to $\alpha_w \log^2 s/M_W^2$, can become important.
-These are 10% corrections for Drell-693 Yan processes producing 3 TeV dilepton systems.
-At higher energy pp colliders, these double logarithmic
+Finally Finally, at energies of a TeV and above, electroweak Sudakov effects, negative corrections to two-particle production proportional to $\alpha_w \log^2 s/M_W^2$ , can become important.
+These are 10% corrections for Drell-Yan processes producing 3 TeV dilepton systems.
+At higher energy pp colliders, these double logarithmic corrections must be resummed systematically.

-694 corrections must be resummed systematically.
+1.6.4 High-precision calculation

-695 1.6.4 High-precision calculation
+In the past decade, a revolution in calculational technique has made it possible to derive formulae at NLO for the QCD cross sections for complex multiparton processes such as $pp \to W+4$ jets and $pp \to t\bar{t}+2$ jets.

-In the past decade, a revolution in calculational technique has made it possible to derive formulae at NLO for the QCD cross sections for complex multiparton processes such as $pp \rightarrow W + 4$ jets and $pp \rightarrow t\bar{t} + 2$ jets.
 This has reduced the size of the theoretical errors in these cross sections from order 1 to 10-20%.
 Methods are now being developed to evaluate general 2-parton processes and even some 3-parton production processes to NNLO, to reduce these theoretical errors to the few-percent level.